weaveworks/weave/site/proxy.md

 When containers are created via the weave proxy, their entrypoint will be modified to wait for the weave network interface to become available.
-When they are started via the weave proxy, any IP addresses and networks specified in the `WEAVE_CIDR` environment variable will be attached.
+When they are started via the weave proxy, containers will be [automatically assigned IP addresses](#ipam) and connected to the weave network.
 We can create and start a container via the weave proxy with

-    host1$ docker run -e WEAVE_CIDR=10.2.1.1/24 -ti ubuntu
+    host1$ docker run -ti ubuntu

 or, equivalently with

-    host1$ docker create -e WEAVE_CIDR=10.2.1.1/24 -ti ubuntu 5ef831df61d50a1a49272357155a976595e7268e590f0a2c75693337b14e1382
+    host1$ docker create -ti ubuntu
+    5ef831df61d50a1a49272357155a976595e7268e590f0a2c75693337b14e1382
     host1$ docker start 5ef831df61d50a1a49272357155a976595e7268e590f0a2c75693337b14e1382

+Specific IP addresses and networks can be supplied in the `WEAVE_CIDR` environment variable, e.g.

+    host1$ docker run -e WEAVE_CIDR=10.2.1.1/24 -ti ubuntu

 Multiple IP addresses and networks can be supplied in the `WEAVE_CIDR` variable by space-separating them, as in